meta-llama/llama-stack/docs/source/community/governance.md

 time.
 Maintainers must also act in the interest of the community.

 #### Process
-Any existing maintainer can nominate new maintainers.
+Any existing maintainer can nominate new triagers, code owners, or maintainers.
 Once they have been nominated, there will be a vote by the rest of the maintainers.
 Maintainer voting is one of the few activities that takes place in private.
 This is to allow maintainers to express their opinions about a nominee without causing embarrassment freely.
-The approval requires a unanimous vote from the maintainers.
+The approval requires majority vote (>50%) from the maintainers.

 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the vote's outcome.
 This explanation will be provided by the maintainers and will be anonymous and constructive.